Clean your closets and give your clothes a new lease on life !

 Plastic-Free Challenge: Why not use your old pillowcases, sheets or jeans to make a bundle when you donate your clothes?
 You can always use a cardboard box or yard waste bag.
 See the video on Youtube and avoid using plastic bags : https://bit.ly/37TICqB

 The more young people, parents and the community get involved, the more it pays.
 The funds collected from the clothing drive will go towards different student activities.

-Accepted materials: All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
+Accepted equipment: All the clothing for men, women and children, handbags, scarves, hats, gloves, furs, shoes, sheets, towels, curtains, leather accessories, as well as toys in good condition.
 We only accept what is in good condition and can be reused.
 Heavily soiled and dirty clothing will be removed before weighing.
 The Super Recyclers are not able to accept pillows, carpets and skates.

 The Super Recyclers mobilize the community around an eco-socio-responsible movement to finance concrete projects through the collection of used clothing.

 - It takes 1 to 5 years for wool gloves or socks to decompose.
-For leather shoes, from 25 to 40 years, and textiles, from 100 to 500 years.
+For leather shoes, from 25 to 40 years, and for textiles, from 100 to 500 years.

 - Our clothes are increasingly produced with synthetic fibres, such as nylon, polyester and acrylic.
 It is estimated that 500,000 tonnes of textile microfibres pollute the oceans, mainly because of laundry effluents, causing health effects in marine wildlife that will end up on our plates.